GEEGABYTE1/Spitha/README.md

-Here are a few examples on how to use Spitha.
+Found below a few examples on how to use Spitha.
 Do note that these are basic implementations, and Spitha may work for most React applications.

 ### Basic Data Implementation
 ```tsx